apache/datafusion/docs/source/library-user-guide/custom-table-providers.md

 ## Table Provider and Scan

-the `scan` method on the `TableProvider` is arguably its most important.
-It returns an execution plan that DataFusion will use as part of the query plan to execute the query.
+The `scan` method on the `TableProvider` is likely its most important.
+It returns an `ExecutionPlan` that DataFusion will use to read the actual data during execution o the query.

 ### Scan